 The above command will put the repository in the system, so instead of checking the official Ubuntu repository for this software, it will check in this repository.

-sudo apt update sudo apt install rednotebook
+sudo apt install rednotebook

 This will install this software in your system, just a heads up before you start doing all this you should always check your software center, it’s much easier though you might end up with an older version.